ronin-rb/ronin/man/ronin-encode.1.md

 : JavaScript encodes the data.

 `-S`, `--shell`
-: Encodes the data as a Shell String.
+: Encodes the data as a Shell string.

 `-P`, `--powershell`
-: Encodes the data as a PowerShell String.
+: Encodes the data as a PowerShell string.

 `--punycode`
 : Encodes the data as Punycode.